 This (old) post originally appeared on the website of Infi, the company I co-founded in 2003.

-Every two weeks, one of us gives a talk for the other employees here at Infi.
-The subject of these talks are mostly related to our work -something technical or about project management- but you are free to choose the subject you want.
+Every two weeks, one of us gives a talk to the other employees here at Infi.
+The subject of these talks are mostly related to our work -something technical or project management- but you are free to choose the subject you want.

 Understanding (and writing) the distance field renderer was also easy, mainly because of the excellent article of Iñigo Quílez.
 In the slides of my presentation (which you can download below) I follow his line almost exactly.

 A distance field is a function giving (at maximum) the minimal distance to a (theoretical) surface for each point in space.
 Having such a function you can write a fast ray marcher and render images of the surface.

 A nice ‘trick’ is to transform the input domain before calling the distance function.
 Rotation of the input domain along the z-axis based on the z-value of this same domain gives a ‘wrangled’ surface for example.
 Another example of a nice transformation of the input domain is to use only the remainder of 10 of the original input domain as new input for the distance function.
 This produces a ‘matrix’ of infinite repeating copies of the original surface in all three dimensions.
 You can find the images produced by these examples in the presentation attached below.

 If you use a lot of transformations and you combine different distance fields, the rendering of a distance field can become a very heavy and CPU-bounded process.
 For example, it took almost 10 minutes to render the image above.

 One of the features of Go is the natural way of writing concurrent code using goroutines.
 A goroutine is a function executing in parallel with other goroutines in the same address space.
 You can prefix a function or method with ‘go’ in the Go language to run the call in a new goroutine (similar to the &-sign used in the Unix-shell to run commands in the background).